-Lydia has consistently been Ranked Tier 1 in the field of Professional Discipline by Chambers & Partners and the Legal 500, and has has been nominated for Professional Discipline Junior of the Year by Chambers & Partners in 2021 and by the Legal 500 in 2022.
-She is rightly regarded as one of the leading practitioners in this field having specialised to the highest level in the prosecution, defence and professional discipline of professionals.
-She has extensive experience appearing before a range of tribunals as well as before the appellate courts.
-She advises and appears in some of the most high-profile and sensitive cases brought by a wide range of organisations and regulatory bodies as well as acting for individual members and corporate bodies facing investigation.
+Lydia Barnfather is a leading figure in the field of Professional Discipline and Regulatory Law, ranked as Star Individual by Chambers & Partners UK (2025) and awarded Professional Discipline Junior of the Year (2024).
+Consistently recognised in Band 1 and Tier 1 by both Chambers & Partners UK and the Legal 500, Lydia is acknowledged as one of the foremost practitioners in this area.
+She has extensive experience appearing before a wide range of tribunals and appellate courts and is frequently instructed in some of the most high-profile and sensitive matters.
+Lydia acts for both individuals and corporate bodies under investigation, as well as for a variety of regulatory authorities.

 Reviews

-Chambers UK 2024: Professional Discipline – Band 1
+Chambers UK Bar Awards 2024: Professional Discipline Junior of the Year

-Legal 500 Awards 2023: Nominated for professional disciplinary and regulatory Junior of the year in the Legal 500 Awards 2023.
+Legal 500 Bar Awards 2023: Nominated for Professional Disciplinary and Regulatory Junior of the Year.

 ‘Lydia is a very talented advocate, who is highly respected in the regulatory field.
 She is thorough and systematic in her approach.’
 Legal 500 Professional Discipline (2024)